std::log

 Convenience functions are provided for unconditional logging to the standard output stream.

-instance to customize the logging-level and destination file.
+Use a Logger instance to customize the logging-level and destination file.

 Functions